 Required for juniors not taking 531 Practical Chemistry or 532 Chemistry I

 Open to seniors

-Prerequisites: Minimum grade of A- in 528 Advanced Physics, Earth, and Space Science or minimum grade of B- in 532 Chemistry I. To qualify for the 1818 option through Saint Louis University, a student must have a cumulative grade point average (GPA) of 3.33.
+Prerequisites: Minimum grade of A- in 528 Advanced Physics, Earth, and Space Science or minimum grade of B- in 532 Chemistry I. To qualify for the college credit option through ECC a student must have a cumulative grade point average (GPA) of 2.50.

-This course provides a college-like atmosphere to cover topics equivalent to those covered in CHEM 1115 and CHEM 1110 at Saint Louis University.
+This course provides a college-like atmosphere to cover topics equivalent to those covered in CHM 111 at ECC.
 The general goals of the course are to understand thoroughly the makeup of all matter, the ability of atoms to bond, the role energy plays in chemical reactions, the interaction of gases, and the different ways chemicals participate in reactions.
 Topics covered in this course will include atoms, molecules, and ions; formulas, equations, and moles; reactions in aqueous solution; periodicity and atomic structure; covalent bonds and molecular structure; thermochemistry; gases, liquids, solids, and phase changes; and properties of solutions.

 This course may be taken for college credit.
-If student elects to take this course for college credit (St. Louis University courses CHEM 1110/1115, 4 credits), an additional fee will apply.
+If students elect to take this course for college credit (ECC course CHEM 111, 5 credits), an additional fee will apply.

 By the completion of this course, students will be able to…